DanielCardonaRojas/KeyPathAutoLayout/readme.md

 A very lightweight DSL for autolayout for your swift applications, exposed as a set of extension.

 Don't want to include a dependency into your project?
 This implementation is under 200 LOC.
-So go ahead and copy paste the contents of [this](https://raw.githubusercontent.com/DanielCardonaRojas/KeyPathAutoLayout/master/KeypathAutolayout/Keypath%2BAutolayout.swift) file as NSLayoutConstraint+KeyPath.swift into your project.
+So go ahead and copy paste the contents of [this](https://raw.githubusercontent.com/DanielCardonaRojas/KeyPathAutoLayout/master/KeypathAutolayout/NSLayoutConstraint%2BKeyPath.swift) file as NSLayoutConstraint+KeyPath.swift into your project.
 This implementation is under 200 LOC.

-Want to learn more First inspiration came from [this](https://www.objc.io/blog/2018/10/30/auto-layout-with-key-paths/) objc.io article
+Want to learn more first inspiration came from [this](https://www.objc.io/blog/2018/10/30/auto-layout-with-key-paths/) objc.io article

+## Features

+- Completely extensible (just add more constraint relations as an extension of ```[Constraint]```)
+- Easy reuse, create a group of Constraints and reuse applying to any other 2 views.
+- Almost identical to what you've already been doing with programmatic constraints.
+(Will still need to addSubview and set autoRezisingMask to false)

 ## Examples